Eight Forest Lane

 Notes

-Best stored in the fridge for up to 2 weeks.
+Storage: Store the bliss balls in an airtight container in the fridge for up to 2 weeks.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.